JoeyAlvizo/best-buy-bot/README.md

 </p>

 ## Dev Project Statment
-Another dev deleted there repo for this initiasl project.
+Another dev deleted their repo for this initiasl project.
 I added best buy log in functionality and sped up some of the process of buying but i am still not getting hits for GPUs.
 I can work on this more if others are interested.